History of As the World Turns: 1980–1989

 The Dobsons centered the melodrama around a limited set of characters.
 One of their favorites was John Dixon, who regained his malicious streak after a few years of dormancy.
 But John's newly refound maliciousness started out somewhat innocently and at first was seen as being part of another new character's maliciousness.
 In the winter of 1980, coal mining company owner, Brad Hollister (Peter Brouwer) arrived in Oakdale and conned the Hugheses (Chris and Nancy), the Stewarts (Ellen and David), and Lisa Colman out of land to start mining (with both of the families and Lisa unaware of how profitable their land was).
-Despite Brad's con game, Dee Stewart (played in the 1980s by Jacqueline Schultz and Vicky Dawson) fell in love with him, but was hesitant to make love after a bad experience with another man.
+Despite Brad's con game, Dee Stewart (played in the 1980s by Jacqueline Schultz and Vicky Dawson) fell in love with him, but was hesitant to have sex after a bad experience with another man.
 A frustrated Brad turned to her sister, Annie (played in the 1980s by Julie Ridley, Randall Edwards and Mary Lynn Blanks), and Dee married a supportive John (who had kept Dee's secret about the true nature of the death of Ian McFarland) which was seen as a scandal by the pure-hearted Stewart family.
 Brad also had to contend with some concerns of safety at the mine, and also Melinda Gray coming on to him.
 Melinda would die in a freak drowning accident after the Hollister's mine July 4, 1980 picnic.
 Betsy Stewart overheard Brad and Melinda arguing before the drowning, but for a couple of months blocked the incident out.
 When Betsy recovered the memory, the D.A.'s office was sure Brad had murdered Melinda, but it was later ruled an accident.
 Dee got a job at the mine (Brad's version of paying back the Stewarts), and a couple of times John came by and started arguing with Dee, convinced she was having an affair with Brad.
 And then in October 1980 there was a cave-in at the mine, and one of those killed was mine worker Jay Stallings!